 In this section, you will find information and resources that will help you explore and navigate on your career journey.
-It is a process of learning more about yourself in relationship to the world of work as well as clarifying your interests and skills to help you explore the career options suitable for you.
+It is a process of learning more about yourself in the world of work, while also clarifying your interests and skills to help you explore the career options suitable for you.
 The resources and supports will help guide you in the process of self-reflection, researching career options, and developing job search skills.

 Reflect: How do I figure it out?